Aspen's Humble Beginnings

-Aspen had truly humble beginnings which were founded by entrepreneurs, athletes, idealists and environmentalists.
-The area was originally a summer hunting camp for the Ute Indians, but by 1870 Aspen's first white settlers, who were mostly miners, arrived from nearby Colorado towns in search of silver.
-Aspen's mining was a fruitful venture for its early settlers but, did not come without hard work.
+Originally a summer hunting camp for the Ute Indians, Aspen's first white settlers, mostly miners, arrived by 1870 in search of silver.
+Mining was a fruitful venture for Aspen's early settlers but, did not come without hard work.
 Soon, town "boomed" and rapidly became home to over 12,000 miners and their families.
-However, just as soon as the wealth was ushered in, the repeal of the Sherman Silver Act of 1893 caused Aspen to "bust," and town then entered what is known as "The Quiet Years."
-Ranching kept the Aspen area possible as residents grew crops on McClain Flats and in Woody Creek.
-The population dropped drastically to less than 1,000 people, but as they say, "where there's a will, there's a way."
-The spirit of Aspen could not be squelched.
+However, just as soon as the wealth was ushered in, the repeal of the Sherman Silver Act of 1893 caused Aspen to "bust," and town entered what is known as "The Quiet Years" with the population dropping to less than 1,000.

-By the late 1940s, both skiing and Aspen's modern day founders, Walter and Elizabeth Paepcke arrived to town.
-The Paepcke's had a vision for a community that embodied Mind, Body and Spirit, which helped Aspen to begin a civic and cultural renaissance which is still in use and even taught in local classrooms today.
-We call it, "The Aspen Idea."
+By the late 1940's, both skiing and aspen's modern day founders, Walter and Elizabeth Paepcke arrived in town.
+The Paepcke's had a vision for a community that embodied Mind, Body and Spirit, which helped Aspen to begin a civic and cultural renaissance which is alive today as "The Aspen Idea."

 Make your Aspen experience unforgettable by discovering the rich and varied history that has shaped the town and its character.
 Try this list of places that speak to Aspen's varied past and can give you some insight as to what makes Aspen so ...
 Aspen!